 To date, KOSPEN volunteers have conducted weight management programs in 200 KOSPEN localities.
-Initial analysis indicates that 90% of the programs had successfully achieved its targets.
+Initial analysis indicated that 90% of the programs had successfully achieved their targets.
 In 2017, further work will be put in to further strengthen the NCD risk factor intervention components as well as exploring options in ensuring the sustainability of the KOSPEN program.
-In addition, 2017 will see the implementation of KOSPEN-plus, a workplace-based NCD risk factor intervention program.
+In addition, 2017 will see the implementation of KOSPEN-Plus, a workplace-based NCD risk factor intervention program.

-14 Lim KH, M Fadhli Y, Omar M, Rosnah R, M. Nazaruddin B, Sumarni MG et al. Technical Report: Evaluation of effectiveness of implementation of KOSPEN programme in Malaysia: Phase 1
+14Lim KH, M Fadhli Y, Omar M, Rosnah R, M. Nazaruddin B, Sumarni MG et al. 2015 Technical Report: Evaluation of effectiveness of implementation of KOSPEN programme in Malaysia: Phase 1

-6. MONITORING AND EVALUATION
+06. MONITORING AND EVALUATION